-GERMAN 102 ELEMENTARY GERMAN II Units: 5.00
+GERMAN 102 ELEMENTARY GERMAN II

-Prerequisite: GERMAN-101
+UC:CSU 90.00 hours lecture Prerequisite: GERMAN-101

 Develops linguistic and cultural proficiency at the novice high level.
 Taught in German.
 Corresponds to the third year of high school German.
 Not appropriate for native or heritage speakers.